-The Crosslink team came across AIM on the Salesforce AppExchange when they were looking for a happy medium between the rigidity of an out-of-the-box Salesforce solution and the cost and time requirements of a custom built solution.
+Hausman and the Crosslink team came across Altvia on the Salesforce AppExchange when they were looking for a happy medium between the rigidity of an out-of-the-box Salesforce solution and a custom-built solution.
 And they were looking for a partner who understood their business.
-“Most of the consultants we talked to just asked what we wanted and said they’d build it for us,” says Jonathan Stenner, Crosslink’s Salesforce administrator.
+“Most of the consultants we talked to just asked what we wanted and said they’d build it for us,” says Hausman.
 “But what we wanted was someone to tell us what works best in the industry, what other groups have used, and how they have ideally set up systems that work at other organizations like ours.”
-And they wanted to have a fully-functioning system in less than three months.
+And they wanted to have a fully functioning system in less than three months.